Magma: Composition

-Felsic magma
+Felsic magmas

 Felsic or silicic magmas have a silica content greater than 63%.
 They include rhyolite and dacite magmas.
 With such a high silica content, these magmas are extremely viscous, ranging from 108 cP (105 Pa⋅s) for hot rhyolite magma at 1200 C to 1011 cP (108 Pa⋅s) for cool rhyolite magma at 800 C. For comparison, water has a viscosity of about 1 cP (0.001 Pa⋅s).
 Because of this very high viscosity, felsic lavas usually erupt explosively to produce pyroclastic (fragmental) deposits.
 However, rhyolite lavas occasionally erupt effusively to form lava spines, lava domes or "coulees" (which are thick, short lava flows).
 The lavas typically fragment as they extrude, producing block lava flows.
 These often contain obsidian.

 Felsic lavas can erupt at temperatures as low as 800 °C. Unusually hot (>950 °C; >1,740 °F) rhyolite lavas, however, may flow for distances of many tens of kilometres, such as in the Snake River Plain of the northwestern United States.

-Intermediate magma
+Intermediate magmas

 Intermediate or andesitic magmas contain 52% to 63% silica, and are lower in aluminium and usually somewhat richer in magnesium and iron than felsic magmas.
 Intermediate lavas form andesite domes and block lavas, and may occur on steep composite volcanoes, such as in the Andes.
 They are also commonly hotter, in the range of 850 to 1100 °C).
-Because of their lower silica content and higher eruptive temperatures, they tend to be much less viscous, with a typical viscosity of 3.5 × 106 cP (3,500 Pa⋅s) at 1200 C. This is slightly greater than the viscosity of smooth peanut butter.
-Intermediate magmas show a greater tendency to form phenocrysts, Higher iron and magnesium tends to manifest as a darker groundmass, including amphibole or pyroxene phenocrysts.
+Because of their lower silica content and higher eruptive temperatures, they tend to be much less viscous, with a typical viscosity of 3.5 million cP (3,500 Pa⋅s) at 1200 C. This is slightly greater than the viscosity of smooth peanut butter.
+Intermediate magmas show a greater tendency to form phenocrysts.
+Higher iron and magnesium tends to manifest as a darker groundmass, including amphibole or pyroxene phenocrysts.